Export all active and blocked users from office 365 using powershell

 Get-MsolUser -All | Where {$_.BlockCredential -eq $True} | Select DisplayName,UserPrincipalName, Country, City | Export-CSV c:\temp\O365_blocked_Users.csv -NoTypeInformation

-Export all Licensed Users to CSV
+Command to Export All Licensed Users into CSV File

 Get-MsolUser -All | Where {$_.IsLicensed -eq $true} | Select DisplayName, UserPrincipalName, Country, City | Export-CSV c:\temp\LicensedUsersExport.csv

-Export all Licensed Users in to a CSV file using powershell
+Export All Licensed Users into a CSV file using Powershell

 Export all Active users from Office 365 using Microsoft 365 admin center